Coding-Ninjas-Club-SRM/AI-ML-MINI-PROJECT-2/Pratham/README.md

 ***

-> This project matches Template Matching technique for object detecting by detection of template image over base image.
+> This project uses Template Matching technique for object detecting by detection of template image over base image.

 ## CODE